 I was thrilled to learn of this gentle but highly effective method.
 It worked the first minute or two of our walking and has made a world of difference in corrections with other things as well.

-I hope this article has answered your questions about dog training for Labrotties.
+This concludes our article on dog training for labrotties, I hope this article has answered your questions about dog training for Labrotties.
 If you would like to know about the Labrottie Temperament and characteristics we have that article too!